 If you want to delegate access, so configure the Universal Print service with an account other than the Global Administrator?
 Please assign your Printer Administrator – user account the following two roles.

 Go to the Azure Portal – and logon with either our Global Administrator or the account with the Printer admin/tech roles assigned.

 Are you getting this error?
 Make sure you have a Universal Print license assigned.

-Your own printers are not able to connect with Universal Print directly and do require a bridge/proxy which has to be done with the Universal Print connector.
+Please perform the following steps if your own printers are not able to connect with Universal Print (not Universal Print ready) directly and do require a bridge/proxy which has to be done with the Universal Print connector

 Note: You can also install the software on one of your legacy print-servers to connect them to the Universal Print service.
 The Print Connector must run in order to connect to the printer, it’s possible to let other users print via a printer that is connected via a print connector on someone else’s desktop.